 As a result of the Arrangement, all of our share-based compensation awards (except for our Recognition Awards) were accelerated to vest, cancelled and settled in cash using the \$44.93 purchase price per common share paid by Hindalco in the transaction.
-We made aggregate cash payments (including applicable payrollrelated taxes) totaling \$72 million to plan participants following consummation of the Arrangement, as follows:
+We made aggregate cash payments (including applicable payrolln.a.
+Not applicable as plan was cancelled as a result of the Arrangement related taxes) totaling \$72 million to plan participants following consummation of the Arrangement, as follows: